nummacway/gb300/README.md

 ## Hardware

 The hardware is very similar to the SF2000.
-The processor is the same 918 MHz MIPS chip with 128 MB of high-latency DDR2 RAM, originally designed to be used in DVD players and set-top boxes.
-The most important difference is the vertical form factor which makes the device look a bit like the (much heavier) Game Boy Color.
+The processor is the same 918 MHz MIPS processor (HiChip/HCSEMI B210, overclocked from 810 MHz) with 128 MB of high-latency DDR2 RAM, originally designed to be used in DVD players and set-top boxes.
+The most important difference is the vertical form factor which makes the GB300 look a bit like the (much heavier) Game Boy Color.
 The GB300 lacks the SF2000's "digital analog stick" and the buttons feel somewhat cheap.

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
 People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 The GB300's default screen has diagonal(!) screen tearing.
 It isn't really noticeable unless there's flashing or fading.